José Tomás Ovalle: Early life

 He was born in Santiago, the son of Vicente María Ovalle Guzmán and of María del Rosario Bezanilla y Noriega.
 He studied in the Convictorio Carolino and law at the Universidad de San Felipe, where he obtained his doctorate in both laws in 1809.
 He married his cousin, Rafaela Bezanilla Bezanilla on April 1, 1812, and had eleven children.

-Ovalle was twice elected deputy for Santiago (1823 and 1824–1825), supplementary senador (1824), Vice presidente of the Provincial Assembly of Santiago and was a delegate to the Plenipotenciaries Congress of 1830, being elected vice president.
+Ovalle was twice elected deputy for Santiago (1823 and 1824–1825), supplementary senador (1824), Vice presidente of the Provincial Assembly of Santiago and was a delegate to the Plenipotentiaries Congress of 1830, being elected vice president.

 Civil War of 1829

 When the Chilean Civil War of 1829 broke out between the conservative centralists and the liberal federalists, President Francisco Antonio Pinto was forced twice to leave the post of president to Francisco Ramón Vicuña Larraín.
 First, from July 14 to October 19, when Vicuña assumed power as President Delegate, and then finally when he resigned on November 2 and Vicuña assumed full power.

-On December 7, 1829 the conservative troops under General José Joaquín Prieto Vial, commander of the southern army, approached Santiago from the South.
+On December 7, 1829, the conservative troops under General José Joaquín Prieto Vial, commander of the southern army, approached Santiago from the South.
 The conservative army decided to halt the march onto Santiago for a while and camped a few miles outside the city.
 The government under Vicuña fled northward to Coquimbo.
-On December 14, 1829 General Prieto and his troops met the liberal army under Francisco de la Lastra and defeated them at the Battle of Ochagavía.
+On December 14, 1829, General Prieto and his troops met the liberal army under Francisco de la Lastra and defeated them at the Battle of Ochagavía.
 Then, the two military leaders signed a peace treaty, which complicated the political situation further.
 Meanwhile, President Vicuña and his ministers were imprisoned by the victorious conservative troops in Valparaiso.